 One8 (1991; cello)

 Considering the timings & similarity in their titles, this piece was surely composed together with the "symphonic" 108 — so as to turn that piece (optionally) into a cello concerto.
 It's thus much more extroverted than the earlier solo violin monument (One6), but does include periods of silence.
 Otherwise, cello technique often involves bowing multiple strings at once (with the help of a special, curved bow) & can be loudly chordal.
 (It can sound like a sort of grainy alarm at times, for instance.)
-As opposed to the more ephemeral solo Number Pieces, One8 can actually be abrasive, but I've really warmed up to the power of this piece (especially from the dedicatee Michael Bach on Mode — while as seems to be more typical of German interpretations of Cage, Julius Berger's is rather more austere, even ethereal, perhaps almost anticipating One13...) over time.
+As opposed to the more ephemeral solo Number Pieces, One8 can be abrasive at times, but I've really warmed up to the power of this piece (especially from the dedicatee Michael Bach on Mode — while as seems to be more typical of German interpretations of Cage, Julius Berger's is rather more austere, even tending toward ethereal, perhaps almost anticipating One13...) over time.
 (Also, I've not actually heard One8 together with 108 either, except in the overdubbed series by Ogre Ogress Productions, but the two pieces were premiered together.
 That anonymous, organ-esque reading of One8 is also available on Ogre Ogress, paired with an alternate completion of One13.)
 This ends up being probably Cage's most striking solo Number Piece in terms of the novelty of the basic sound (well, discounting One3, that is).

 One9 (1991; shō)